idleberg/atom-atomizr/README.md

 Converts Sublime Text completions into Atom snippets, and vice versa.

-Also available for [Sublime Text](https://github.com/idleberg/sublime-atomizr) and for the [command line](https://github.com/idleberg/ruby-atomizr).
+Also available for [Sublime Text](https://github.com/idleberg/sublime-atomizr) and the [command line](https://github.com/idleberg/ruby-atomizr).

 ## Installation